Mortal Engines: Title

-The title is a quotation from Act III, Scene iii of William Shakespeare's play Othello ("Othello: And O you mortal engines whose rude throats/Th'immortal Jove's dread clamors counterfeit..." – Line 352).
+The title references Act III, Scene iii of William Shakespeare's play Othello ("Othello: And O you mortall Engines, whose rude throats / Th'immortal Jove's dread clamors, counterfet, / Farewell: Othello's Occupation's gone" – line 352).
 In the novel, it refers to the fact that the society of Municipal Darwinism is not sustainable living and that the cities' engines are indeed mortal.

 Development

 Philip Reeve has stated that his plans to write a science fiction novel were laid in the late 1980s.

 The original drafts were intended to be an adult novel but after several rejections, Scholastic said they might be interested in Mortal Engines as a children's story.
 In the refactoring the story was simplified, removing several characters and much content such as the city politics that Reeve thought would not be interesting to children.

 The Mortal Engines world was originally written as an alternative universe set in the early 1900s, but Reeve has stated this turned out to require just too much explaining as how and where history could have diverged.
 He was inspired to start then due to The War of the Worlds.